-Most promotions: Nuremberg have come up to the Bundesliga 8 times.
+Most promotions: Nuremberg and Arminia Bielefeld have both come up to the Bundesliga 8 times.

 Most relegations: Nuremberg have also been sent down from the top flight a record 9 times.
-One of those was even as defending champions.
+One of those was even as champions (1968/69).

-Most play-off participations: Nuremberg, Saarbrücken and Eintracht Frankfurt have all contested the relegation/promotion play-off 4 times, prevailing twice and losing twice.
+Most play-off participations: Hamburg have contested the relegation/promotion play-off 4 times, prevailing twice and losing twice.